-The process to buy a business is a detail intensive exercise and can vary widely depending on the situation and type of business.
-If you want to buy a manufacturing business your process will vary greatly as compared to buying a restaurant.
+The timeline for buying a business in Texas is a detail-intensive exercise and can vary widely depending on the situation and type of business.
+If you want to buy a manufacturing business, your process will vary greatly as compared to buying a restaurant.
 Here are the various stages with some time estimates (not every situation will have all of the elements below and some circumstances could have more steps).
-This typical time estimate starts after you’ve identified a business you’d like to try to buy:
+This typical time estimate starts after you have identified a business you would like to try to buy:

 - Initial meetings with seller to learn general information about the business – 2 weeks

 - Negotiate contingent offer based on financial and other information provided by seller – 1 week

 - Full Diligence – 3 – 4 weeks (total for items below)

 - Review tax returns, financial statements, 941 returns, sales tax returns, bank statements, licensing issues, customer records, vendor records, etc.